 How to Increase User Retention With Mobile App Onboarding

-Having an effective mobile app onboarding experience is critical.
-Great user onboarding not only lowers abandonment rates, but can also help boost long-term success metrics like user retention and user lifetime value.
+Having a compelling mobile app onboarding experience is critical.
+Great user onboarding not only lowers abandonment rates but can also help encourage long-term success metrics in areas like user retention and user lifetime value.

 1. Build The Path of Least Resistance

-User onboarding is about making it as easy as possible for the user to start using the app.
-The more complex it is for users to log in or sign-up, discover features, or navigate the app, the higher the rate of user abandonment.
-Therefore, you want to go with the path of least resistance.
+User onboarding is about making it as easy and intuitive as possible for a new user to start using the app.
+User abandonment rates increase when critical features, login screens, and overall navigation is complex.
+Therefore, you want to take the path of least resistance.

-Sometimes, this means a single sign-up screen.
+Sometimes, this means a single login or sign-up screen.
 This is popular with social media and entertainment apps.

-But this isn’t always the best route.
-There are different methods of user onboarding which depend on both the utility of the app, and whether the concept of the app is new:
+But a single screen isn’t always the best approach.
+Choosing a suitable onboarding experience depends both on the utility of the app, and whether the concept of the app is new:

 Source: Usability Geek

-Function-oriented onboarding: you aren’t demonstrating the benefits, but the key functionalities.
+Function-oriented onboarding: With function-oriented mobile app onboarding you aren’t demonstrating the benefits, but the key functionalities.
 This is when you highlight specific functionalities that show the user actions they can take, how the functionality is used, and when it should be used.
 Don’t add too many functionalities or it will look too complicated for the user.
 Include around 3 or 4 at the most.

-Progressive onboarding: educating users through guided interactions.
+Progressive onboarding: Progressive mobile app onboarding is focused on educating users through guided interactions.
 Users want to discover the app on their own terms.
 This onboarding process is interactive, providing the user with instructions as they actually use the app.
 If your app has an intricate workflow, multiple sections, hidden functionalities, and/or gesture-driven interactions, then progressive onboarding is a great approach.

-Hybrid: a combination of two or all of the above
+Hybrid: A hybrid approach to mobile app onboarding is a combination of two or all of the above

 Regardless of the most appropriate user onboarding method, the goal is to make it as easy as possible for users to begin using the app.